jakemoldham/yellow-metal/README.md

     set t_co=256
     syntax on
-    colorscheme minimalist
+    colorscheme yellow-metal

 this colorscheme also built-in with airline theme. if you wanna use:

-    let g:airline_theme='minimalist'
+    let g:airline_theme='yellow-metal'
     let g:airline_powerline_fonts = 1
     let g:airline#extensions#tabline#enabled = 1

 ## support

-as you know, colorscheme in vim by default supports many programming languages. at this time `minimalist` is looks beautiful & focused on:
+as you know, colorscheme in vim by default supports many programming languages. at this time `yellow-metal` is looks beautiful & focused on:

 * c++
 * css/css3